DeviceNut/PixelNutLib/how-patterns-work.md

 Let's examine an effect pattern string in detail.
 This is the 'PATTERN_LIGHT_WAVE' pattern from the 'MyPatterns.h' file from any of the PixelNut product applications.

-"P E10 D60 Q7 T E101 I T E120 F250 I T G"
+'P E10 D60 Q7 T E101 I T E120 F250 I T G'

 1. 'P' clears the effect stack.

 2. 'E10' creates the LightWave drawing effect plugin.
 There is now one layer on the stack.
 This layer is also a track, as it actually draws to its own pixel array.
-Note that this plugin uses the pixel count drawing property to determine how many pixel long are the light waves it draws.
+Note that this plugin uses the pixel count drawing property to determine how many pixels are to be drawn.

 3. 'D60' sets the delay property for that track to 60 milliseconds.